chef/chef-web-docs/chef_master/source/chef_repo.rst

 .. tag chef_repo_description

-The chef-repo is a directory on your workstation that stores:
+The chef-repo is a directory on your workstation that stores everything you need to define you infrastructure with Chef Infra:

 * Cookbooks (including recipes, attributes, custom resources, libraries, and templates)
 * Data bags